maxaquino/aap2-labs/docs/ee_build_for_snow.md

 ## Build a new EE with a collection for ServiceNow in Ansible Automation Platform

-Follow the below instructions to create a custom Execution Environment for ServiceNow
+Follow the below instructions to create a custom Execution Environment for ServiceNow if not already available on the registry

+(run the steps below on the ansible controller node)

 ```
 cd; mkdir builder; cd builder